What You’ll Explore in These 8 Weeks

 "At every instant and breath, and from all directions, resounds the call of Love:

-We are on our way to the heavenly spheres, who is willing to join and witness with us?
+We are on our way to the heavenly spheres, who are willing to join and witness with us?

 We were rooted in the heavenly spheres, we were friends of the angels,